jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 However, this new rulebook will only be a happy reality once Main Street uses Techvolution as our shield and motivation to bring-on the era of mass-collaboration.
 That's why we'll make in _Techvolution II: Building the Life Star_.

 https://www.youtube.com/watch?v=PgGLgygsqus
-_This scene is from the movie "[The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film))."
+_This scene is from the movie [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film)).
 It's a movie about the 2008 housing crisis.
 The Industrial Age antagonists wanted to keep building the 1969 lifestyle.
 To get people to sign for generic suburban houses, they used BMW driving underlings to sell a confusing rulebook.
 2008 is when I came up with the camel in the Amazon metaphor trying to explain why the crisis was always going to happen.
 Because if you trick a camel into buying a house in the Amazon, that doesn't solve the fact it's living out of its ecosystem._

 ## Pandemic Test